lab10-coop/Play4Privacy/README.md

 to run them every time you change a source file in the project use:

 - npm run test -- --watch

+## More

+For more documentation, also take a look at the Readme files in the sub-directories `blockchain` and `src/utilities`.